Jack Rosenthal: Personal life and death

 On 23 February 1964, Rosenthal married model Catherine Ward in Blackpool, Lancashire; two years later, the marriage ended in divorce.
 Rosenthal met actress Maureen Lipman in 1969 in a pub in Manchester while Rosenthal was writing for Coronation Street.
 He married Lipman on 18 February 1973 in Marylebone, London; they had two children, writers Amy and Adam Rosenthal, and lived in a large house in Muswell Hill, north London.

 Rosenthal was a lifelong Manchester United fan, listing his recreations in Who's Who as "checking Manchester United's score, minute by minute, on teletext".

-In 2002, Rosenthal was diagnosed with multiple myeloma, a form of bone cancer.
-He died on 24 May 2004 at the North London Hospice in Barnet, north London, aged 72.
-His funeral took place in December 2004 and he is buried in Golders Green Jewish Cemetery.
+In 2002, Rosenthal was diagnosed with multiple myeloma, a form of blood cancer.
+He died on 29 May 2004 at the North London Hospice in Barnet, north London, aged 72.
+He is buried in Golders Green Jewish Cemetery.
 Rosenthal's estate was valued at £1.3 million; he left a legacy to The Ravenswood Foundation, West London Synagogue, Jewish Care, Manchester Jewish Museum, Nightingale House and the North London Hospice.

 Honours

 Rosenthal was appointed CBE in 1994, for services to drama.
-He received four honorary degrees from northern Universities including an honorary doctorate from Sheffield University in 1998 and a degree from Manchester Metropolitan University in 2002.
+He received four honorary degrees from northern universities including an honorary doctorate from Sheffield University in 1998 and a degree from Manchester Metropolitan University in 2002.